 - Dimpled, pitted breast skin that may resemble the skin of an orange (called “peau d’orange”)

 - Inverted nipple

-- Swollen lymph nodes in the underarms or near the collarbone
+- Swollen lymph nodes under the armpit or above the collarbone

 How is inflammatory breast cancer diagnosed?